9 Top Tips to a Sustainable Picnic

 Reusable bamboo straws make a great eco-friendly alternative to plastic, and even paper straws.

 With a bit of planning, and careful wrapping in blankets, you can bring your home crockery and cutlery, rather than disposable alternatives.
 Just don’t risk the Wedgewood.

 Meaty snacks were once a staple of picnics around the country, but a veggie or vegan picnic doesn’t have to be a compromise.
-Veggie scotch eggs, vegan sausage rolls, and vegan Arancini anyone!?
-All available at our deli, but don’t forget your container!
+Vegan sausage rolls and vegan Arancini, anyone!?
+All available at our deli – but don’t forget your container!